Tuesday, September 30, 2014

 Teachers’ Crumb

-Teachers must be uplifted and preferred as they are never relieved of his/her responsibilities even in their vacations.
-Besides daily lesson plans and eight hours of teaching, paper corrections, assessments, numerous activities line up; sports, cultural, SUPW, literary, etc. The lists go on.
-They are parents, guides, exemplars, etc. They must remain in formal dress and discipline throughout their lives.
-It is like more work, less reward.
-Actually, only exclusive teaching could have been the only teacher’s job.
+Teachers must be uplifted and preferred, for they are never relieved of their responsibilities, even during vacations.
+Besides daily lesson plans and eight hours of teaching, there are paper corrections, assessments, and numerous activities lined up: sports, cultural events, SUPW, literary events, and so on.
+The list goes on.
+Teachers are parents, guides, exemplars, and more.
+They must remain in formal dress and maintain discipline throughout their lives.
+It is more work, less reward.
+Ideally, exclusive teaching should be a teacher's only job.
+Currently, it's teaching, counseling, parenting, mediating, first-aiding, and occasionally finding a lost shoe.

-A teacher is seen as a silent and very minute-thing- in the kingdom of various jobs, and by and by considering less important that “Everyone can teach” is shockingly taken unquestionably true and legitimate by many people.
-If we look at ourselves judiciously, the teacher is upon exhibition observed by thousand of curious imitating eyes called students.
-Teachers, therefore, have great personalities and they are paragons like our great leaders.
+A teacher is seen as a silent and very small entity in the kingdom of various jobs.
+Gradually, the idea that "everyone can teach" is shockingly accepted as unquestionably true and legitimate by many people.
+Which is odd, because the same people panic at the thought of explaining fractions to a nine-year-old.
+If we look at ourselves judiciously, the teacher is on exhibition, observed daily by thousands of curious, imitating eyes called students.
+No pressure.
+Teachers, therefore, must have great personalities.
+They are paragons, like our great leaders.
+Also like our great leaders, they are expected to smile while being exhausted.

-The school is a microcosm in society and teachers are spirit in it.
-They are governed by a strong adherence called code of conduct and ethics.
+The school is a microcosm of society, and teachers are the spirit within it.
+They are governed by a strong adherence to a code of conduct and ethics.
+And coffee.
+Mostly coffee.

-Besides imparting knowledge and information, a teacher makes their world a better place to live in.
-A good philosopher that he/she understands life and furnishes leadership measures in society.
+Besides imparting knowledge and information, a teacher makes the world a better place to live in.
+A good teacher is a philosopher who understands life and provides leadership in society.
+Also knows where the extra chalk is hidden.
+Do not underestimate this power.

-A teacher is a master of teaching and at the same time possesses the fundamental knowledge of all subjects.
-John Adam said, “The verb of teaching governs two accusatives-the subject and the pupils.”
+A teacher is a master of teaching and, at the same time, possesses fundamental knowledge of all subjects.
+John Adams said, "The verb 'to teach' governs two accusatives—the subject and the pupils."
+John clearly never had to teach on a Friday afternoon before a holiday.

-For these motives, a teacher should be fluent in expression, good in writing as well.
-A teacher is always enthusiastic in three ways; in child study, in his subject, and in the matter of method, as he/she lives with them.
+For these reasons, a teacher should be fluent in expression and also good in writing.
+A teacher is always enthusiastic in three ways: in child study, in their subject, and in matters of method—because they live with these every day.
+Also enthusiastic about the final bell.
+Very enthusiastic.

-Teaching is a deliberate, intentional act requiring strong professional and personal qualities?
-Does he/she have professional enhancement from time to time?
-Not so.
-He/she supplements the role of parents in the school.
-A teacher's influences last eternally and his/her effects are always constructive to bring social change.
+Teaching is a deliberate, intentional act requiring strong professional and personal qualities.
+Does a teacher receive professional enhancement from time to time?
+Not often.
+A teacher supplements the role of parents at school.
+A teacher's influence lasts eternally, and their effects are always constructive, bringing about social change—and occasionally, a decent exam result.

-Hence in short, a teacher advises guides, teaches, etc. He/she is the most useful tool to his/her social life; he/she is trustworthy, qualified, hardworking, intelligent, cooperative, disciplines and helps the school’s students, administration and the society as a whole.
+In short, a teacher advises, guides, and teaches.
+A teacher is the most useful tool in their social life—trustworthy, qualified, hardworking, intelligent, cooperative, disciplined, and helpful to the school's students, administration, and society as a whole.
+Also underpaid, overworked, and somehow still expected to be cheerful about it.
+But sure.
+Anyone can teach.

 Wednesday, September 17, 2014